Bounds for elimination of unknowns in systems of differential-algebraic equations: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to S.~Gorchinskiy, H.~Hong, R. Hoobler, T. Scanlon, and M.F.~Singer for their suggestions.
-This work was partially supported by the NSF grants CCF-095259, CCF-1563942, DMS-1606334, DMS-1760448, by the NSA grant \#H98230-15-1-0245, by CUNY CIRG \#2248, by PSC-CUNY grant \#69827-00 47, by the Austrian Science Fund FWF grant Y464-N18, by the strategic program ``Innovatives O\" O 2020'' by the Upper Austrian Government.
+The authors are grateful to S.~Gorchinskiy, H.~Hong, R. Hoobler, T. Scanlon, M.F.~Singer, and referees for their suggestions.
+This work was partially supported by the NSF grants CCF-0952591, CCF-1563942, DMS-1606334, DMS-1760448, DMS-1853650, DMS-1853482 by the NSA grant \#H98230-15-1-0245, by CUNY CIRG \#2248, by PSC-CUNY grants \#69827-00 47 and 60098-00 48, by the Austrian Science Fund FWF grant Y464-N18, by the strategic program ``Innovatives O\" O 2020'' by the Upper Austrian Government.